 The Employment Pass is issued to expatriates employed as foreign managers, executives, and skilled professionals in Singapore.
 First-time candidates can obtain an EP for an initial two years which can then be renewed for up to three years at a time.

-Candidates who are offered a monthly salary of S$6,000 (US$4,425) or more, are eligible to apply for a dependent’s pass for their legally married spouse and unmarried children under 21 years of age to join them in Singapore.
+Candidates that are offered a monthly salary of S$6,000 (US$4,662) or more, are eligible to apply for a dependent’s pass for their legally married spouse and unmarried children under 21 years of age to join them in Singapore.

 The 5-year Employment Pass